 Responding to a complaint

-The Commission must decide whether or not to accept a complaint within 28 days of receiving it, unless more information is needed to decide.
+We usually decide whether or not to accept a complaint within 28 days of receiving it, unless more information is needed to decide.
 If a complaint about you is lodged but not accepted, you won’t be notified.

-Accepting a complaint does NOT mean that the Commission has decided that the discrimination or other breach of the Act happened.
-Acceptance means that the allegations are covered by the Act, and the Commission will try to resolve it.
+Accepting a complaint does NOT mean that the Commission has decided that you have breached the law.
+Accepting a complaint means that the allegations are covered by the Anti-Discrimination Act, Public Interest Disclosure Act or Human Rights Act.

 Who a complaint can be about

 Complaints about discrimination, sexual harassment, vilification, victimisation, and reprisals for public interest disclosures can be made against the individual person responsible for their behaviour, as well as their employer if the behaviour was work-related.
 This is called vicarious liability.

 Complaints about human rights can be made about acts or decisions made by public entities on or after 1 January 2020.
 Public entities include Queensland government departments, local councils, and organisations providing services to the public on the government’s behalf.
 Public entities also include employees of public entities when engaged in work .

 When a complaint has been accepted and we have notified the complainant and the respondent, both parties may be directed to attend a compulsory conciliation conference on a specific date.
 The conference will generally be held around four to six weeks after the notification that the complaint has been accepted.

 The conciliator might also decide the complaint is suitable for early resolution.
 This is where the conciliator speaks with the parties separately to try to resolve it rather than organising a conference.

 If a complaint has been made about you (that is, you are a respondent), you have the option of: